 Print and complete a food allergy referral form, to register with City Catering and ensure the school is aware of the allergy.

-For information on school menus see the primary school menus website
+For information on school, menus see the City Catering Southampton website